DrJamesIves/Jellyfish_Tactile_Discrimination_Task/README.md

 #### 7. Main Trial Loop
 The main trials proceed as below.
 At any point the researcher can press tab to request a reward video or escape to end the trials and move onto a filler video.
   1. Video Playback: Background video frames are drawn continuously on both main and preview screens.
 This is put first so if the rest of the logic is paused then the background video will continue playing.
-  2. Fixation / Starfish Phase:
+  2. Fixation / Starfish Phase:<br />
     a.
-A rotating starfish appears while attention sounds prompt the participant.
+A rotating starfish appears while attention sounds prompt the participant.<br />
     b.
 The trial begins when the researcher presses the down arrow key.
 If a trial start pause has been requested then a timer is started
-  3. Trial Start:
+  3. Trial Start:<br />
     a.
-Jellyfish stimuli are displayed on screen moving (visual buzz) when tactors are buzzing.
+Jellyfish stimuli are displayed on screen moving (visual buzz) when tactors are buzzing.<br />
     b.
-Tactor stimuli are played if available (see play_tactor_stim function below).
+Tactor stimuli are played if available (see play_tactor_stim function below).<br />
     c.
 Audio prompts or rewards are triggered based on the trial number.
-  4. Response Collection:
+  4. Response Collection:<br />
     a.
-The researcher responds with left or right arrow keys to indicate stimulus responses.
+The researcher responds with left or right arrow keys to indicate stimulus responses.<br />
     b.
-Correctness is recorded, and stimulus difficulty is adapted accordingly with two correct responses needed for the difficulty to increase (see is_tact_resp_correct function below)
+Correctness is recorded, and stimulus difficulty is adapted accordingly with two correct responses needed for the difficulty to increase (see is_tact_resp_correct function below)<br />
     c.
-Reward videos or sounds are played when appropriate.
+Reward videos or sounds are played when appropriate.<br />
     d.
 If a filler video/animation has been requested then plays a short animation.
 These are used to grab the participant’s attention (see play_filler_short_animation function below).
-  5. Adaptive Updates:
+  5. Adaptive Updates:<br />
     a.
-Intensities of the tactile stimuli are adjusted based on previous trial performance to maintain task challenge.
+Intensities of the tactile stimuli are adjusted based on previous trial performance to maintain task challenge.<br />
     b.
 Trial tracking variables are updated.
 <!-- end of the list -->
 Researchers can request a reward video at any point using the TAB key.
 The system pauses the background audio, plays the reward, then resumes.